ggarcia453/Videogame/README.md

 Currently, this project is still under development.

 # Overview of Files
-This section gives a brief runtrhough of the files content.
+This section gives a brief runthrough of the files content.
 More sophiscated documentation will be available in each file.
 ## Constants.hpp
 Constants and Enums used across different files.